erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

     1     0.510         0.503 0.938      68.1 3.21e-30     3  -269.
 548. 565.
     # i 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>

-**Scenario 4:** An unmeasured variable I only affects M (it is no longer a confounder of D) and the model includes B1, which may introduce some multicollinearity.
+**Scenario 4:** An unmeasured variable I only affects M (it is not a confounder of D) and the model includes B1, which may introduce some multicollinearity.
 The new ground truth is represented below.

 ``` mermaid